Evidence and Data

 Contact us about WAID

-Should you wish to share any data or information related to a one-off event, please contact us at info@nationalwatersafety.org.uk.
-If you are from a coroner’s office and wish to provide us with information, please contact us at waid@nationalwatersafety.org.uk.
+Should you wish to share any data or information related to a one-off event, please contact us or if you are from a coroner’s office and wish to provide us with information, please contact us at waid@nationalwatersafety.org.uk.